PEXANE2/azure-docs.tr-tr/articles/notification-hubs/notification-hubs-aspnet-backend-ios-apple-push-notification-service-apns-rich.md

     return YES;
     ```

-14. `application:didRegisterForRemoteNotificationsWithDeviceToken`Film şeridi Kullanıcı arabirimi değişikliğini hesaba almak için aşağıdaki uygulamada yerine geçin:
+14. `application:didRegisterForRemoteNotificationsWithDeviceToken`Film şeridi Kullanıcı arabirimi değişikliğini hesaba eklemek için aşağıdaki uygulamayı değiştirin:

     ```objc
     // Access navigation controller which is at the root of window